 I think from time to time we need to admit we've fallen behind, and we've allowed things to get on top of us.
 Sometimes we just need to "mark all as read" (or even stop receiving/buying so much stuff in the first place) to clear out our lives.
 We'll feel so might lighter and in control.
 The opportunities lost will be gained in other future avenues.
 We just need to let go.

-you had to cut something out of your life?
-Are you addicting to reading
+Have you ever reached a point where you had to cut something out of your life?
+Are you addicting to reading everything like me?

 07 February 2012